sambeets/Optimal_Mobile_EnergyStorage_Routing/README.md

 # Optimal Mobile Energy Storage Routing

-This repository contains two models - Optimal vehcile routing and optimal charging cycle.
+This repository contains two models - (1) Optimal vehcile routing for mobile energy storage (2) Extended model with Optimal Charging Cycle.
 The mathematical formulations are presented in the PDF file.
 The models are presented in Jupyter notebook format.

 ## Descriptions